igor-pcholkin/DataAnonymization/README.md

 **post** - the post code anonymizer replaces post codes with alternative values sourced from the same column in the database<br/>
 **ip** - the ip address anonymizer replaces ip address with another random ip address<br/>

+### Setup

+This is a console application which requires Java 19 (which should be downloaded and setup separately).
+After java 19 is installed, set JAVA_HOME to the corresponding folder, e.g.

+`export JAVA_HOME=~/.jdks/corretto-19.0.2`

+The application can be built using `mvn install` command run in the project folder.
+If maven is not installed it should be done, e.g. in Linux, using the following command:

+`sudo apt install maven`

+It will build zip packages for windows and linux and place it into `target` folder.
+After unpacking one of the packages you should be able to run the `dp.sh` script with arguments as shown below.

+### Configuration

+* **conf/application.properties** file should be used to set up DB connection URL and credentials.
+  This (the only) DB will be used for anonymization and data analysis. <br/>
+* **AnonymizerTable.java** - (optionally) for registering a custom anonymizer <br/>
+* **columnToAnonymizer.properties** (optionally) - the file is used when adding new anonymizer and using it for auto-detection of columns in database for anonymization.

 ### How to add a custom anonymizer

 * Add a new anonymizer class (with test) to com.discreet.dataprotection.anonymizer package.
 Extend it either from BaseAnonymizer or CharSequenceAnonymizer.